Si seulement je pouvais lui manquer

 "Si seulement je pouvais lui manquer" is the name of a 2004 song recorded by the French singer Calogero.
-It was the third single from Calogero's second studio album, 3, on which it features as fourth track, and his tenth single overall.
+It was the third single from Calogero's third studio album, 3, on which it features as fourth track, and his tenth single overall.
 It was Calogero's second most successful single throughout his career, achieving the top ten in Belgium (Wallonia) and France.

 Song information

 Michel Jourdan and Julie D'Aimé (she had already worked for Patricia Kaas) wrote the text, while Calogero and his brother Gioacchino composed the music, as for the other tracks on the album.
 The song is a pop/ballad song in which the singer evokes the absence of his father and how he misses him.
 He expresses that he would be happy if his father had a relationship with him.

 "Si seulement je pouvais lui manquer" was a part of many French compilations released in 2005, such as Hits For Teens, Les Plus Belles Voix 4, Hit Connection - Best of 2005, Hits Superstars 2005, Only Hits 2005 and Les Plus Belles Ballades.
 It was also available on the charity album Solidarité Asie, as fourth track.

 The song was performed by the singer during his first concerts tour and was thus included on the live album Live 1.0 (ninth track, CD 1).
 For the moment, there are two cover versions of the song : first, in 2007, by Amel Bent, Francis Cabrel, Jean-Jacques Goldman and Raphaël for Les Enfoirés' album La Caravane des Enfoirés, on which it is the sixth track; then, in 2008, by Vox Angeli on their eponymous album (second track, 3:06).